Our Values are at the heart of everything we say and do and our people demonstrate these values in every aspect of their work.

 Sarah is delighted to support Theatre Royal Plymouth as a Trustee and give something back to an organisation that has always been a source of pride to Plymouth, and one that has provided her with access to world-class theatre since she was a child.

-Shona is a qualified certified accountant and deputy managing partner of Thomas Westcott Chartered Accountants; a regional accountancy practice with 17 offices across Devon and Somerset and a team of 250 people.
+Shona is a qualified certified accountant and managing partner of Thomas Westcott Chartered Accountants; a regional accountancy practice with 17 offices across Devon and Somerset and a team of 250 people.
 She is Head of Audit for the practice and has a detailed knowledge of UK and International Accounting Standards, corporate governance and all aspects of financial reporting, and the systems required to support a successful business.
 She has extensive experience of assisting clients with reviews of their financial budgets and strategies, and implementation of financial systems and controls.
 Shona will be a member of the Audit and Risk committee.

 Shona lives with husband and two young sons near Holbeton and regularly attends the theatre to see a variety of performances—appreciative of the broad range Theatre Royal Plymouth has to offer, including many performances that appeal to younger audiences.